skytreader/jorrvaskr/development-readme.markdown

 ### Reloading database from a dump

+> **WARNING:** When you reload a database, ensure that the DB is empty!
+> Needless to say, dumping data on a nonempty database is going to cause
+> problems.

 Assuming the dump is created as above.

 0. Edit the SQL dump and add the following line at the top: